Electric dipole moments in the extended scotogenic models: Charged lepton EDMs at two-loop level

 where the Majorana type phase factor for an electron is given by $J_M=\sum_{\beta}J_{12e\beta}^{M}$, and the modified Majorana type loop function $\tilde{I}_M(\xi_1,\xi_2)$ is explicitly given by

 for the SS model,

 for the ST model, and

 for the TT model.
-For the ST model, note that there are no $\xi_1\leftrightarrow\xi_2$ exchanged contributions from the (b) and (c) diagrams since the interactions for the singlet and triplet fermions are asymmetric.
+For the ST model, we emphasize that there are no $\xi_1\leftrightarrow\xi_2$ exchanged contributions from the (b) and (c) diagrams since the interactions for the singlet and triplet fermions are asymmetric.
+As a result, the predicted electron EDM in the ST model can be larger than the other models as we will discuss in the next section.

 Although we have introduced only two fermions in the models, one can consider extensions with more fermions.
 In these cases, the EDM formulae we have calculated can straightforwardly be derived.